-Registration Guide for 2023/2024 Oakes
+Registration Guide for 2024/2025 North Sargent

 www.srete.k12.nd.us

 Table of Contents

-GENERAL INFORMATION 3
+3 GENERAL INFORMATION

-AGRICULTURE EDUCATION 4-5
+4-5 AGRICULTURE EDUCATION

-AUTOMOTIVE TECHNOLOGY 6-7
+6-7 AUTOMOTIVE TECHNOLOGY

-CULINARY ARTS 8-9
+8-9 CULINARY ARTS

-EMT/AEMT 10-12
+10-12 EMT/AEMT

-ENTREPRENEURSHIP 13
+13 ENTREPRENEURSHIP

-MARKETING 14

-PRINCIPLES OF MARKETING 15
+14 MARKETING

-SCHOOL-BASED ENTERPRISE 16
+15 SCHOOL-BASED ENTERPRISE

-SPORTS & ENTERTAINMENT MARKETING 17
+16 SPORTS MARKETING

-WORK-BASED LEARNING EXPERIENCE 18-19
+17-18 COOPERATIVE WORK EXPERIENCE

-ON-LINE COMPANION CLASSES 20
+19 ON-LINE COMPANION CLASSES

-GREATER SOUTHEAST DUAL CREDITS (Online from SRCTC) 21

 SRCTC Students

-The Southeast Region Career and Technology Center offers educational programs and support services to students from the member school districts of Campbell-Tintah, Edgeley, Ellendale, Fairmount, Hankinson, Lidgerwood, Lisbon, Milnor, North Sargent, Oakes, Richland 44, Sargent Central, Wahpeton, and Wyndmere School Districts.
+The Southeast Region Career and Technology Center offers educational programs and support services to students from the member school districts of Campbell-Tintah, Edgeley, Ellendale, Fairmount, Hankinson, Lidgerwood, Lisbon, North Sargent, Oakes, Richland 44, Sargent Central, Wahpeton and Wyndmere School Districts.
 In addition, students from Kulm are afforded CTE opportunities through cooperative arrangements with the Center.
 This cooperation allows you to enroll in classes and enjoy educational opportunities that would not be possible by your school alone.

 Career and Technical Education classes can provide you with job entry skills, the background you need to succeed in a wide variety of related occupations, and the knowledge to go on for more education and training at a junior college, college, university, or technical college.

-Southeast Region Career and Technology classes are held at SRCTC-Oakes, the North Dakota State College of Science Campus, Edgeley, Lidgerwood, Lisbon, North Sargent at Gwinner, Richland 44, Wyndmere, Wahpeton High School, and the Center Office at 2101 N. 9th St. in Wahpeton, and over the Greater Southeast Interactive TV System.
+Southeast Region Career and Technology classes are held at SRCTC-Oakes, the North Dakota State College of Science Campus, Edgeley, Lidgerwood, Lisbon, North Sargent, Richland 44, Wyndmere, Wahpeton High School and the Center Office at 2101 N. 9th St. in Wahpeton, and over the Greater Southeast Interactive TV System.

 CLUBS AND ORGANIZATIONS

 The many opportunities available to you as an active member of a youth organization are countless.
 These include local activities, a chance at becoming a state officer and attendance at state, regional, and national conventions and conferences.